steven-purcell/Jupyter-Notebooks/README.md

 # Jupyter-Notebooks
-A collection of Jupyter Notebooks of analytics and exploratory work.
+A collection of Jupyter Notebooks of analytics, machine learning, and exploratory work.